python/cpython/Doc/library/os.rst

    .. versionadded:: 3.3

-.. function:: futimes(fd[, (atime, mtime)])
+.. function:: futimes(fd[, times])

-   Set the access and modified time of the file specified by the file descriptor *fd* to the given values.
+   Set the access and modified time of the file specified by the file descriptor *fd* to the given values.  *atimes* must be a 2-tuple of numbers, of the form ``(atime, mtime)``, or None.
 If no second argument is used, set the access and modified times to the current time.

    Availability: Unix.